TorryDo/wordle-game/README.md

 - February to March (2022)

 ## Note
-- Stay tuned, this project is not finished yet.
+- Stay tuned, this project is not perfect yet.
 I'll comeback and make this game great again, someday.